anthonybudd/VIPFS/README.md

 Deplatforming is modern-day book burning.
 Code is free speech.

-## Etherum Payments with MetaMask
+## Ethereum Payments with MetaMask
-The [payment template](/src/components/payment.vue) is an example of how you can handle Etherum payments in your VIPFS app using MetaMask.
+The [payment template](/src/components/payment.vue) is an example of how you can handle Ethereum payments in your VIPFS app using MetaMask.
 You can then use the method `this.$root.createRequestTransaction()` in your Vue component to prompt the user into sending an Ethereum transaction directly from their browser to your Ethereum account.
 You can find the code for this template in `src/components/payment.vue`, you can easily modify this code to make a fully decentralised crypto-based e-commerce store.

 ## Templates